Music Midtown in Atlanta's Piedmont Park

 Piedmont Park is located within walking distance of Atlanta’s Midtown attractions, close to the Atlanta BeltLine and near Ponce City Market.
 Although it looks like it is close to Centennial Olympic Park on a map, the hike from downtown Atlanta is hillier than it appears at first glance.

 The ground at Piedmont Park is covered with grass and paved trails.

 Piedmont Park is easily accessed by bus, train, taxi, Uber, on foot and by bicycle.
 It is easily accessed by car, but parking is tough during major festivals.

 Tips for taking MARTA: you can load your Breeze card ahead of time online at www.breezecard.com, which can save you time before and after the festival.
 You can transfer from bus to train without having to pay an additional fee.

 When deciding your method of transportation to the festival, you'll want to note that skateboards, scooters, bicycles, wagons, carts and personal motorized vehicles are prohibited during the event.

-Atlanta is home to a number of hotels close to the event site, including the W Atlanta Midtown, Hyatt Atlanta Midtown, Hilton Garden Inn Atlanta Midtown, Loews Atlanta, Renaissance Atlanta Midtown, Homewood Suites by Hilton Atlanta Midtown, Crowne Plaza Atlanta - Midtown, and Atlanta Marriott Suites Midtown.
+Atlanta is home to a number of hotels close to the event site, including the W Atlanta Midtown, Hyatt Centric Midtown Atlanta, Hilton Garden Inn Atlanta Midtown, Loews Atlanta, Renaissance Atlanta Midtown, Homewood Suites by Hilton Atlanta Midtown, Crowne Plaza Atlanta - Midtown and Atlanta Marriott Suites Midtown.